Yuandro/PBI-Kimia-Farma-Dec-2024/README.md

    - nett_sales: price after the discount,
    - nett_profit: profit earned by Kimia Farma,
    - rating_transaksi: customer rating for the transaction.
+- In this project, you are required to create a performance analysis dashboard for Kimia Farma from 2020-2023 in Google Looker Studio.
+This dashboard should be based on the analysis table you previously created in BigQuery, so you will need to connect that table to Google Looker Studio.
+You are free to design the dashboard according to your creativity, but it must include the following:
+  - Dashboard Title
+  - Dashboard Summary
+  - Filter Control
+  - Data Snapshot
+  - Comparison of Kimia Farma’s revenue year-over-year
+  - Top 10 branches by total transactions in each province
+  - Top 10 branches by net sales in each province
+  - Top 5 branches with the highest ratings but lowest transaction ratings
+  - Indonesia's Geo Map showing total profit by province
+  - Additional analysis that you can explore.

 2. "SQL and Result.rar"